IS34D:

 The Distribution and Dynamics of Surface Layer Divergence in the Eastern Equatorial Pacific (642114)

-Frank Bryan, National Center for Atmospheric Research, Climate and Global Dynamics, Boulder, United States, Anna-Lena Deppenmeier, National Center for Atmospheric Research, Boulder, CO, United States, William S. Kessler, NOAA/PMEL/OCRD, Seattle, WA, United States and LuAnne Thompson, University of Washington, School of Oceanography, Seattle, United States
+Frank Bryan, National Center for Atmospheric Research, Climate and Global Dynamics, Boulder, United States, Anna-Lena Deppenmeier, National Center for Atmospheric Research, Boulder, United States, William S. Kessler, NOAA/PMEL/OCRD, Seattle, United States and LuAnne Thompson, University of Washington, School of Oceanography, Seattle, United States